 - 1. (U) In accordance with 50 U.S.C. §§ 1801(h), 1821(4), and 1881a(c)(1)(A), these NCTC minimization procedures govern the retention, processing, and dissemination of information acquired by targeting non-United States persons reasonably believed to be located outside the United States pursuant to section 702 of FISA, 50 U.S.C. § 1881a.
 The Attorney General, in consultation with the Director of National Intelligence (DNI), has adopted these procedures after concluding that they meet the definition of minimization procedures under 50 U.S.C. §§ 1801(h) and 1821(4), because they are specific procedures that are reasonably designed in light of the purpose and technique of the particular surveillance or physical search to minimize the retention, and prohibit the dissemination, of nonpublicly available information concerning unconsenting United States persons consistent with the need of the United States to obtain, produce, and disseminate foreign intelligence information and otherwise comport with the statutory definition of minimization procedures.
-In accordance with 50 U.S.C. \S 3024(f)(6), the DNI has provided assistance to the Attorney General with respect to the dissemination procedures set forth herein so that section 702-acquired information may be used efficiently and effectively for foreign intelligence purposes. - 2.
-(U) No information acquired pursuant to section 702 may be used or disclosed by NCTC personnel except for lawful purposes.
-Information acquired pursuant to section 702 concerning United States persons may be used and disclosed by NCTC personnel without the consent of such United States persons only in accordance with these minimization procedures.
+In accordance with 50 U.S.C. § 403-1(f)(6), the DNI has provided assistance to the Attorney General with respect to the dissemination procedures set forth herein so that section 702-acquired information may be used efficiently and effectively for foreign intelligence purposes. - 2.
+(U) No information acquired pursuant to section 702 may be used or disclosed by NCTC employees except for lawful purposes.
+Information acquired pursuant to section 702 concerning United States persons may be used and disclosed by NCTC employees without the consent of such United States persons only in accordance with these minimization procedures.
 These procedures do not apply to publicly available information concerning United States persons, and do not apply to information that is acquired, retained, or disseminated with a United States person's consent.
-Except for the provisions set forth below regarding attorney-client communications, the use of section 702-acquired information in proceedings in the United States and foreign countries, the disclosure of raw section 702-acquired information, and the use of caveats and other markings on section 702-acquired or section 702-derived information, these procedures do not apply to information solely concerning non-United States persons.
+Except for the provisions set forth below regarding attorney-client communications, the use of section 702-acquired information in proceedings in the United States and foreign countries, the